 It is important that both service professionals and the general population understand how vulnerable individuals experiencing homelessness are to human trafficking and how severe the consequences can be for them.
 Learn how to identify those at risk, engage them and connect them to resources.

 Join us for an engaging, interactive discussion about the Affordable Housing Act.
 Meet MFA’s Affordable Housing Act community liaison, explore new Affordable Housing Act resources, materials and support options, and preview new features on MFA’s website.
-You have a front-row seat as we work together to develop new interactive tools and resources to support affordable housing initiatives statewide.
+You have a front-row seat as we work together to develop new tools and resources to support affordable housing initiatives statewide.

 Technological developments have created new ways for tribes and other housing entities to use GIS data and mapping to inventory and assess housing.
 Atkin Olshin Schade Architects have developed a user-friendly mobile app that uses this technology to assist communities in their preservation and rehabilitation planning efforts.
-In this session, AOS and Michael Chavez from the Zuni Housing Authority demonstrate how the app was developed and customized for several New Mexico pueblos and how its powerful data management system is changing the way communities assess their housing needs.
+In this session, AOS and staff from the Zuni Housing Authority demonstrate how the app was developed and customized for several New Mexico pueblos and how its powerful data management system is changing the way communities assess their housing needs.

 Take a journey from the conception and birth of a housing development through its twilight extended-use period.
 We examine what it takes to bring a project to life and how keep it alive for the long term.